superhac/springbooter/README.md

                                                              ░

 		  SpringBooter 1.0 / 2022 SuperHac
-	An enumerator for Spring Boot Eureka and Actuator endpoints
+	An enumerator for Spring Boot Eureka,Cloud and Actuator endpoints

 usage: springbooter.py [OPTION] [FILE]...

-An enumerator for Spring Boot Eureka and Actuator endpoints.
+An enumerator for Spring Boot Eureka, Cloud and Actuator endpoints.

 optional arguments:
   -h, --help            show this help message and exit